 Specifically, the workshop/symposium will seek to accomplish the following:

-- discuss and share a dialog about the current state of formative design and design thinking in teaching and learning.
+- discuss and share a dialog about the current state of formative design and design thinking about the main topic.

 - provide an opportunity for potential authors who submit a plan of work of a draft of a potential journal submission and presented in a small group setting, in order to receive valuable feedback for crafting their forthcoming work.

-Authors of papers accepted for discussion notified withing 48 hrs of submission.
+Authors of papers accepted for discussion notified within 48 hrs of submission.